knative/docs/contribute-to-docs/getting-started/previewing-docs-locally.md

 ### Full site build (optional)

-You can run a complete build of the website with all versions, from any directory run the following script.
+To run a complete build of the website with all versions, run the following script from the root directory of your local Knative docs repo:
 ```
 ./hack/docker/test.sh
 ```
 The build output is the entire static site located in `./site`.

-You can preview the website locally by running a webserver using this directory like `npx http-server site -p 8000` if you have Node.js or `python3 -m http.server 8000` if you have Python 3
+You can preview the website locally by running a webserver using this directory like `npx http-server site -p 8000` if you have Node.js or `python3 -m http.server 8000` if you have Python 3.

 ## (Option 2) Using native Python mkdocs CLI